My child isn’t at the grade level of the course but is very advanced for their age. Will you allow them into the class?

 - If your child is interested in the subject and is at grade level, we encourage you to try us out!
 Our teachers are trained to reach out to every student in the classroom and make sure that all students participate in the learning.

-My child is taking more than one class, and will be walking from one classroom in Gould Hall to another.
+My child is taking more than one class, and will be walking from one classroom in Loew Hall to another.
 Can they be escorted between classes?

 - If the classes are right after each other, then a TA will walk students to the next class.
 If there is a break between the two classes, we do NOT provide supervision in Loew Hall; we ask that parents either supervise their children or, as part of a family decision, determine whether their child is old enough to wait by themselves.

 - Our classes are not graded, nor are there tests.
 Students are thus encouraged to take risks and be fearless in class.
 The curriculum does not follow K-8 curriculum but rather is designed to expose children to ways of thinking (whether it be about math, or philosophy, or writing, or astronomy) and give them an opportunity to pursue what interests them.